cvat-ai/cvat/tests/rest_api/README.md

    But in the case when a simple merge fails, you have to first merge the branches, then re-create the changes that you made.

-1. How to upgrade cvat_data and data.json?
+1. How to upgrade cvat_data.tar.bz2 and data.json?

    After every commit which changes the layout of DB and data directory it is possible to break these files.
 But failed tests should be a clear indicator